The workshop lays the foundation for the implementation of marine spatial planning in the country.

 Community representatives bring their local perspectives on the environment to the fore during SoME reporting consultation workshops.

 The report was validated during a two-day workshop in Grand-Bassam.

-State of the Marine Environment (SoME) reporting development process: Côte d’Ivoire is getting ready
+State of the Marine Environment (SoME) report pre-validation workshop for Côte d’Ivoire in San Pedro

 The sustainable management of marine and coastal resources at the center of the exchanges during this second workshop aimed at the validation of the SoME report.

 The workshop is the first of a series of three workshops aimed at the validation of the SoME report by the stakeholders involved in the management of the marine and coastal environment in the country.